United States commemorative coins: Collecting

 Modern numismatists have devised several ways to collect the vast series of commemorative issues from the Mint.
 One of the most popular is to assemble a "type set" of issues, or one of each different issue minted.
 (For example, though the Oregon Trail half dollars were minted over a period of 14 years, only one issue is needed for a type collection).
 This allows collectors to avoid the rare varieties such as the Alabama Centennial half dollar with 2x2 mark and Grant "With Star" variety half dollar.

 Still others attempt to assembly a full set of each date, mint mark, and finish of coins, totaling 144 for the classic commemorative series.

 In 1983, a group of collectors formed the Society of U.S. Commemorative Coins.
 The group published a quarterly journal and conducted meetings at many of the major coin conventions around the country.
-The group disbanded in the early 2010s.
+The group disbanded in 2011 amid declining membership.